ejmr/Luvent/README.md

 * `Luvent:callsAction(action)`
 * `Luvent:trigger(...)`

+**Note:** Developers must never rely on the properties of the return values of `Luvent:newEvent()`.
+Its non-method properties are not part of the public API.

 The parameter `action` can either be a function or a table that implements the `__call()` metamethod.
 Below is a lengthy example that demonstrates the basics of creating and triggering events, and adding